-College faculty and staff nominate students for participation in the LEAD program.
+College faculty and staff nominate students with a GPA of 2.8 and above for participation in the LEAD program.
 Selected students participate in leadership training activities in an effort to encourage academic excellence, enhanced leadership skills and develop effective leaders on campus and in the surrounding communities.
-For information, call Dr. Aigner Holmes at (609)343-5098 or email aholmes@atlantic.edu.
+For information, call Alonna Brown at (609) 343-5098 or email at abrown@atlantic.edu.